Last updated: 6/16/22

-The language requirement is waived for individuals with a bachelor's, master's, or doctoral degree from a regionally accredited institution in the United States or from an institution in Australia, the Bahamas, Canada, Ireland, Jamaica, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom.
-In addition, graduate students who are not native speakers of English must meet the spoken English proficiency requirement before being assigned teaching duties, such as the TSE or iBT speaking score or VERSANT (UW's own speaking test) and participate in the Center for Instructional Development and Research, International Teaching Assistant Program.
+The language requirement is waived for individuals with a bachelor's, master's, or doctoral degree from a regionally accredited institution in the United States or from an institution in Australia, the Bahamas, Canada, Ireland, Jamaica, Kenya, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom.
+In addition, graduate students who are not native speakers of English must meet the spoken English proficiency requirement before being assigned teaching duties, such as the TOEFLiBT speaking score or IELTS speaking score and participate in the International TA Sessions at the TA Program

 Regarding Writing Samples

-We consider the required Statement of Purpose a writing sample.
+We consider the required Statement of Purpose and Personal Statement as your writing samples.
 You may mention your other written accomplishments in your statement or CV, but a complete copy is not necessary or desirable, unless requested by a reviewer.
 It is not necessary to mail (or email) us your writing sample.
 Please do not upload a writing sample in your online application under another item's heading.
 It will be removed.